Syzygianinfern0/Hindi-ASR-Challenge/README.md

 ### Important Dates and Timeline
 - Release of train,dev data: July 6 2020
-- Eval data release and opening of submission site: July 24, 2020
+- Eval data release and opening of submission site: August 21, 2020
-- Closing of submission site: August 2, 2020 (midnight anywhere in the world, i.e., 12pm UTC on August 2, 2020)
+- Closing of submission site: August 30, 2020 (midnight anywhere in the world, i.e., 12pm UTC on August 30, 2020)
-- Announcement of results: August 10 2020
+- Announcement of results: Spetember 4 2020

 ## Get Started
 ### Link to the Data